sparrowcode/PermissionsKit/README.md

 ## Usage

 Project separates to modules.
-For now available `Dialog`, `List` and `Native` mode.
-Each mode has delegates and datasource.
-Soon I recored preview with review each mode.
+For now available `Dialog`, `List` and `Native` interface.
+Each interface has delegates and datasource.
+If you want see example app, open `SPPermissions.xcodeproj` and choose `Example` target.

 ### Dialog